Asano Yoshinaga

 Asano Yoshinaga (浅野 幸長) was a Japanese samurai and feudal lord of the late Sengoku and early Edo periods.
 His father served as one of the Go-Bugyō in the late Azuchi–Momoyama period.

-Asano Yoshinaga was born at Odani, in the Asai district of Ōmi Province, in 1576, the eldest son of Asano Nagamasa, the brother of O-Ne, Toyotomi Hideyoshi's wife.
+Asano Yoshinaga was born in Sakamoto, in the Asai district of Ōmi Province, in 1576.
+He was the eldest son of Asano Nagamasa.

 He married a daughter of Ikeda Tsuneoki.

+In April 1589, he was appointed to the rank of Junior Fifth Rank and the title of Saikyo-no-Daibu.

+In 1590, Yoshinaga was involved in the Siege of Odawara.
+This was his first battle, and he was 15 years old at the time.
+In May, he participated in the siege of Iwatsuki Castle, and on the 20th, he and Honda Tadamasa broke through the main gate and fought fiercely.
+Hideyoshi highly praised his military achievements, and sent Takigawa Tadamasa to present him with a Noshitsuki katana and a wakizashi.